akshaygarg3110/Dalffins/README.md

 		 * Material UI is a trendy framework utilised by numerous firms such as JP Morgan, Walmart, Spotify, and many more, paving the door for fantastic job prospects [2].

+# React Bootstrap

+* We have also used React Bootstrap as part of front end development.

+Justification:

+    * Recat Bootstrap offers a variety of components that can be used for designing the front end.

+    * It is an open source and thus provides more flexibility in accessing the required componets as per the project specs.

+    * It is also easy to incorporate and easy to understand especially for beginners who are trying to get a hold on front end development.

+    * React Bootstrap has a wide community that is helpful in case of debugging any issues.

 ## Back-end Development